EzioTheDeadPoet/Tales-from-the-Northern-Lands/README.md

 The default setting for the Skill Menu is `Experience + Extended UI` in the normal profile but those mods are disabled by default.
 I a future update I plan to enable `Extended UI` for the `Basics` profile since it fixes the missing requirements on some perks that happen due to the font included in the list.
 I am not sure if I have the font enabled in the basics profile as of right now, but I will update this and the profile once I know for sure, but I thought I should mention that `Extended UI` is pretty useful for fixing fonts in the Skill menu.

-### SmoothCam

-I have included a few presets from the nexus for you to choose in the MCM.

-**IF YOU HAVE A OLD CPU THAT DOESN'T SUPPORT AVX (~2011 - earlier) GO TO THE [MODPAGE](https://www.nexusmods.com/skyrimspecialedition/mods/41252) AND GET THE `oldCPU` VERSION OF THIS MOD.**

 ## How to start up Tales from the Northern Lands

 Head over to the installation folder and locate an executable named `ModOrganizer.exe` and launch it.
 Once its launched there will be a dropdown box on the top right and a big run button next to it.
 Ensure it is set to SKSE by selecting it in the dropdown box and then hitting the run button.
 Under the run button you can find a shortcut menu that allows you to make a desktop shortcut.